 There has been particularly intense competitive pressure within the construction industry over the last couple of years.
 How companies have gone about responding to this pressure will determine how well placed they will be to take advantage of opportunities as they start to re-emerge.

-I had a conversation the other day with a colleague who I hadn’t seen in some time.
+I had a recent conversation with a colleague who I hadn’t seen in some time.
 In addition to the usual gossiping, we got to talking about change in the construction industry, an industry that both of us have been in and around for many years.
-It reminded me of my earlier blogs about recent changes in the rail industry and so I’d like to touch on some of the more general issues associated with change and how this might affect you.
+It reminded me of my earlier blogs about recent changes in the rail industry and so I’d like to touch on some of the more general issues associated with change and how this might affect you and your organisation.

 BE (Mech), MBA